yjmantilla/sovabids/paper/paper.md

 # Research Impact Statement

 SOVABIDS is listed in the [official BIDS converter registry under the EEG/MEEG/iEEG category](https://bids.neuroimaging.io/tools/converters.html), reflecting recognition by the broader BIDS community.
-It is also available on the Neurodesk platform [www.neurodesk.org](www.neurodesk.org) [@neurodesk], a community-maintained open neuroimaging environment, which broadens its accessibility beyond the developing team.
+It is also available on the Neurodesk platform [www.neurodesk.org](www.neurodesk.org) [@neurodesk; @Dao2025], a community-maintained open neuroimaging environment, which broadens its accessibility beyond the developing team.

 Its use has been documented in peer-reviewed and academic work: a Master's thesis on EEG-based Alzheimer's risk classification [@vero], a Bachelor's thesis on web-based EEG processing tools [@luisa], and a peer-reviewed study on harmonizing EEG features across multiple recording sites [@alberto].
 These use cases reflect SOVABIDS' applicability across different research scales, from individual thesis projects to multi-site data harmonization studies.